jiajuns/CS107/lab4/README.md

 4. returning pointer to a value rather than the value itself can make the `gfind_max` function more generic.
 Since the `gfind_max` dose not know the datatype it handles, it cannot cast the pointer to a value correctly.

 5. the clinet can repack the `compar` function and add a negative sign inside the repacked function

+6. there is no compile error or runtime error because those function dose not care the input argument type.
+It treats all argument as `void *`.
+Even `valgrind` dose not show any error.

+7. the error is due to wrong variable bytes size. the error the max value comes from read memory stack at 1 increment.
+This result unpredicted value from memory bytes.

+8. it compares pointer itself, the last element has the largest pointer value.

+9. program crashes at `cmp_first_char` function.

+10. The reason for creating this hack is due to `bsearch` functions requires `key` and `words` have same variable type.
+Before the fix, `key` is a pointer to `char` and `words[0]` is a pointer that pointing to another pointer.